arcus/education_modules/data_visualization_in_ggplot2/data_visualization_ggplot2.md

 plot(wt, mpg, data = mtcars)
 ```

 In ggplot2, you use the ggplot() function to generate an empty base plot, and then you **add** each of the elements of the plot as a layer.
-For example, to generate a scatterplot, you start with a command like `ggplot(breast_cancer_data, mapping = aes(x=Age, y=Glucose))` to set up the basic information for the plot, and then you add a layer saying what kind of plot you want to draw, like `+ geom_point()`.
+For example, to generate a scatterplot, you start with a command like `ggplot(mtcars, mapping = aes(x=mpg, y=wt))` to set up the basic information for the plot, and then you add a layer saying what kind of plot you want to draw, like `+ geom_point()` to indicate a scatterplot.

-At first, this seems like more work than just using a single command in another plotting system (e.g. in base R, `plot(Glucose ~ Age, data = breast_cancer_data)` will give you a scatterplot), and it is true that ggplot visualizations are often more lines of code than other kinds of visualizations.
+At first, this seems like more work than just using a single command in another plotting system, and it is true that ggplot visualizations are often more lines of code than other kinds of visualizations.
 The idea of breaking a plot into different kinds of pieces and applying each as a layer has some advantages, though, in that it makes it easier to tweak plots to get exactly what you want --- this is important both for generating plots that can be made to adhere to formatting rules (like for a journal article submission), and because tweaking a plot and re-visualizing the data is a powerful way to explore trends and patterns when you're analyzing a data set.

 <div class = "learnmore">
 To learn more about the theory behind ggplot2, read [Hadley Wickham's article, "A Layered Grammar of Graphics"](http://vita.had.co.nz/papers/layered-grammar.pdf)